Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries: Experimental Setup

-We evaluated the transfer learning performance on 4 natural image datasets.
+We use the standard ResNet-50 architecture for the backbone encoder and follow the experimental setup in~\cite{essl}.
+Our main results consider four-fold rotation transformation as the primary hypothesis class.
+All contrastive learning models were trained for 800 epochs with a batch size of 4096.
+For the equivariant models, $h_m$ is a 3-layer MLP and $\lambda$ is fixed to 0.4.
+Additional training details can be found in the Appendix. \paragraph{Evaluation Protocol.} After contrastive pre-training, we initialized a linear layer for each backbone and fine-tuned them end-to-end for 100 epochs using the SGD optimizer with a cosine decay learning rate schedule.
+We conducted a grid search to optimize the learning rate hyperparameter for each downstream task. \paragraph{Transfer tasks.} We evaluated the transfer learning performance on 4 natural image datasets.
 Through these experiments, we evaluated the generalization performance of \ourmodels on new downstream tasks and to show how models with opposing hypotheses can contribute to meaningful diversity.
 For each dataset, we randomly initialized a linear classifier for each encoder pre-trained on ImageNet and fine-tuned both the encoder and the linear head for 100 epochs.
 Following the approach in \cite{transfer2019}, we performed hyperparameter tuning for each model-dataset combination and selected the best hyperparameters using a validation set.
 For the iNaturalist-1K dataset \cite{inat}, due to its large size and computational limitations, we used the linear evaluation protocol \cite{Wu2018UnsupervisedFL, cpc, Bachman2019LearningRB, Wenzel2022AssayingOG} which involves training a linear classifier on top of a frozen encoder.